-Buy Silver Canadian Maple Monster Box - 500 oz - Delivery and Storage
+Buy Canadian Silver Maple Monster Box - 500 oz

 As the world’s first 99.99% pure silver coin, the 1 oz Silver Maple Leaf coin contains one troy ounce of pure silver.
 Its silver content and authenticity are guaranteed by the Canadian government.